david3651/aimlops/documentation/Module 1: Introduction and Foundation Setup - Hands-On Workshop.md

 ### Step 1.3: Advanced Cost Analysis Techniques (20 minutes)

 #### 1. Usage Pattern Analysis

+**Important**: Enabling hourly granularity can take up to 48 hours to populate data.
+For hourly-level data, we charge $0.01 per 1,000 usage records monthly.

+**Note**: This is optional but may not be available for all accounts.

 - Switch to **Hourly** granularity for the recent week
 - Detect peak usage periods and idle patterns